-At the 2017 Folklife Festival, they will present artists from their What We Bring: New Immigrant Gifts initiative, marking fifty years since the Immigration and Nationality Act of 1965.
-In collaboration with the International Storytelling Center, Héctor Morales, Malini Srinivasan, and Kiran Singh Sirah will tell their stories, show objects they brought with them from their home countries, and perform the art forms they bring to America.
+At the 2017 Folklife Festival, they presented artists from their What We Bring: New Immigrant Gifts initiative, marking fifty years since the Immigration and Nationality Act of 1965.
+In collaboration with the International Storytelling Center, Héctor Morales, Malini Srinivasan, and Kiran Singh Sirah told their stories, showed objects they brought with them from their home countries, and performed the art forms they bring to America.

 Peruvian percussionist Héctor Morales blends the sounds of diverse musical traditions such as Afro-Peruvian, jazz, and Latin music into his playing as well as his composition.
 He is currently based in New York City where he leads the band Afrodita and participates in other musical projects with upcoming young artists.
 He graduated from the prestigious William Paterson University Jazz Program and has been teaching in New York City schools since 2003.